Clonfert Cathedral: Preservation

 Clonfert Cathedral was included in the 2000 World Monuments Watch by the World Monuments Fund.
 The soft sandstone structure had weathered severely, and prior conservation efforts, which did not fully address all the building's problems, as well as substantial biological growth, had compounded the deterioration.
 Due to the limited resources of the dwindling congregation, American Express provided financial assistance through the organization.

 Clonfert in the Annals

+Clonfert is mentioned numerous times in the Chronicon Scotorum.